vinsworldcom/nppColumnTools/README.txt

 DEPENDENCIES

 The Makefile is written for gmake.exe from the MinGW distribution.
-There is a Dev-Cpp project file (.dev) included.

-I compiled with the MinGW released with Strawberry Perl version:

-This is perl 5, version 18, subversion 1 (v5.18.1) built for
-MSWin32-x86-multi-thread-64int

-g++ (release with patches / build 20130526 by strawberryperl.com) 4.7.3

-  - I need to compile as 32-bit to match my Notepad++ install
-  - I have UNICODE enabled to match my Notepad++ install

-You can edit the Makefile to suit your needs.
+I've compiled it fine, but needed to statically include glibc so I could change my C compiler in my path.
+This leads to a much larger DLL.

+I compiled with MS Visual Studio Community 2017 and this seems to work OK.

+[x86 Native Tools Command Prompt for VS 2017] Configuration=Release
+Platform=Win32

+  msbuild